paradedb/paradedb/pg_lakehouse/README.md

 - `allow_http`: If set to `true`, allows both HTTP and HTTPS endpoints.
 Defaults to `false`.
 - `skip_signature`: If set to `true`, will not sign requests.
 This is useful for connecting to public S3 buckets.
 Defaults to `false`.

-Note that Postgres stores these credentials in the `pg_catalog.pg_foreign_server` and can be seen by anyone with access to this table.
-Additional credential security measures are coming soon.
+User permissions should be set accordingly, as Postgres stores these credentials in the `pg_catalog.pg_foreign_server` table and can be seen by anyone with access to this table.
+Additional credential security measures will be introduced in future updates.

 ### S3 Table Options